joelouthan/Theologicus/src/confession-1689/1689-26-13-of-the-bride-bonded-to-one-another.md

 ## The Text

->1 Corinthians 12:12-14 (CSB) For just as the body is one and has many parts, and all the parts of that body, though many, are one body — so also is Christ.
+>1 Corinthians 12:12-14 For just as the body is one and has many parts, and all the parts of that body, though many, are one body — so also is Christ.
 For we were all baptized by one Spirit into one body — whether Jews or Greeks, whether slaves or free — and we were all given one Spirit to drink.
 Indeed, the body is not one part but many.

 ## The Chapter